ckury/uconn-sentiment-frontend/README.md

 ### Setup GCP Project
 1. In the Cloud Console, Click the project selector and press `New Project`.
 Fill out a memerable name, ignore the organization field and press create.
 (Detailed Instructions: https://cloud.google.com/resource-manager/docs/creating-managing-projects) NOTE: Projects usually are created with an association to your billing account automatically, if you encounter billing problems in future steps, verify that the project has a valid billing account by following https://cloud.google.com/billing/docs/how-to/verify-billing-enabled
 2. Navigate to the left nav panel and click on APIs & Services (If the page isn't pinned to the nav panel, click `All Products` and under Management)
-3. Enable the following services/APIs by clicking `ENABLE APIS AND SERVICES` and searching for the following: (Note this list has not been completly tested yet)
+3. Enable the following services/APIs by clicking `ENABLE APIS AND SERVICES` and searching for the following: (Note this list has not been completely tested yet)
     - App Engine
     - App Engine Admin API
     - Cloud Datastore API